Climate Stories

 A tapir walks on dead leaves through the forest

-• Fortune 500 companies are acting on the climate crisis—but is it enough?
+• Fortune 500 companies are acting on climate change—but is it enough?

 June 02, 2021

-Sixty percent of Fortune 500 companies have set goals to act on the climate crisis and address energy use, yet those ambitions vary dramatically—and are not happening at the speed or scale needed to stave off the worst impacts of a warming planet, according to a new WWF report.
+Sixty percent of Fortune 500 companies have set goals to act on climate change and address energy use, yet those ambitions vary dramatically—and are not happening at the speed or scale needed to stave off the worst impacts of a warming planet, according to a new WWF report.

 A man working at solar power station